 Fluoride is proven to fortify teeth against the bacteria that lead to decay.
 Although teeth are exposed to small amounts of fluoride in most tap water, many foods, and other everyday sources, a fluoride treatment

 in our office can help to provide more substantial protection for your teeth.
 At the Charleston Center for Cosmetic & Restorative Dentistry

 in Charleston, SC

-offer fluoride treatments to our pediatric patients as well as adults to help maintain excellent oral health.
+, Dr. John Rink offers fluoride treatments to our pediatric patients as well as adults to help maintain excellent oral health.
 During a routine exam at our office, your dentist can help you decide if this beneficial general dentistry treatment

 is right for you or your child.

 Every day, the enamel (outer layer) of your teeth loses and gains minerals.
 Demineralization (loss of minerals) occurs when bacteria in your mouth produce acid, which weakens your teeth.
 Remineralization, in contrast, refers to the process by which minerals such as fluoride

 , calcium, and phosphate are deposited into your teeth.
 Ideally, these two processes balance each other.
 When too many minerals are lost without remineralization, enamel weakens and can lead to tooth decay.
 In more severe cases, it can result in tooth loss.